valpuia/inspire/README.md

 # How to Install

-In a fresh Laravel Application, open `composer.json` file and include the following code
+In a Laravel Application, open `composer.json` file and include the following code

 ```
 // this is needed because this package don't use packagist